amoshoo/amoshoo.github.io/index.md

 ---
 ### BASIC INFO ABOUT ME
 <p>
 Welcome to my personal page!
-I'm Zhili Hu, a passionate statistics master's student at Renmin University of China in Beijing.
-Here, I will share my exciting journey in the fields of **artificial intelligence and robotics**.
+I'm Zhili Hu, a statistics master's student at Renmin University of China in Beijing.
+Here, I will share my exciting journey in the fields of **artificial intelligence** and **robotics**.
 </p>

 ### MY VIEW ABOUT AI AND ROBOTICS